culvertsoft/mgen/index_l_Advanced_use.md

 ## Advanced use <a name="defining_a_model">&nbsp;</a>

-This page explains some of MGen's advanced use cases more in detail.
+This page explains some of MGen's advanced use cases.

 ### Config files <a name="a">&nbsp;</a>